Rethinking the

 09. Post-Launch Behavioural Insights

-After launch, we combined customer feedback, behavioural analytics, and session replay data to evaluate real-world usage.
-This research helped identify key friction points and usability gaps, guiding a series of UX refinements focused on clarity, performance, and overall flow efficiency.
+After launch, we looked at customer feedback, behavioural analytics, and session replays to see how people really used the feature.
+AI tools helped us spot patterns and correlations.
+These insights revealed key friction points and guided targeted UX refinements — improving clarity, performance, and overall flow efficiency.

 Session replay analysis, observation notes and a presentation of insights to the team.